SE2-group4/SE1-project/docs/UI_prototype.md

 <img src="../GUI/EZGas_GUI_web/Homepage_Authenticated_Use_without_selected_gas_station.png" width="70%">
 <img src="../GUI/EZGas_GUI_mobile/Homepage_Authenticated_User_without_selected_gas_station.png" width="25%">

 This is the homepage of our application for authenticated user.
 The graphic is equal to the one of the normal user, but there is the additional button operation available which enables the user to perform a request to insert a new gas station into the application's database.
+In the mobile version the insertion button is hidden in the menu on the left (see [10](#10.-Mobile-version-differences)).

 The search is performed in the same way as the normal user and the gas station are also diplayed in the same price order in the pop up window on the left (or down in mobile version)